RasaHQ/rasa/docs/evaluation.rst

 Intent Classification
 ---------------------
+The evaluation script will produce a report, confusion matrix and confidence histogram for your model.

-The evaluation script will log precision, recall, and f1 measure for each intent, as well as provide an overall average.
+The report logs precision, recall, and f1 measure for each intent, as well as provide an overall average.
+You can save this report as a JSON file using the `--report` flag.

-It will also create a confusion matrix for you to see which intents are mistaken for others - samples which have not been predicted correctly are logged and saved to a file called ``errors.json`` for easier debugging.
+The confusion matrix shows you which intents are mistaken for others; any samples which have been incorrectly predicted are logged and saved to a file called ``errors.json`` for easier debugging.

 The histogram that the script produces allows you to visualise the